Self-Organising Memristive Networks as Physical Learning Systems: Physical learning with SOMNs

-Notwithstanding these attributes, physical reservoir computing is significantly different from algorithmic reservoir computing in the following ways: (i) physical reservoirs are constrained by physics and in the case of SOMNs, Kirchhoff's electrical circuit conservation laws; (ii) SOMNs produce collective memory dynamics by virtue of their memristive elements; and (iii) physical reservoirs are dynamic networks, with non--static connectivity \cite{Xu_ijcnn2025} For these reasons, physical reservoir computers cannot be mathematically described in the same way as algorithmic reservoir computers, which apply a mathematical nonlinear activation function solely to nodes in a recurrent network with a random, static connectivity structure, with many hyperparameters requiring optimisation.
-However, dynamics typical of SOMNs can be leveraged to develop new neural network models based on the reservoir computing paradigm \cite{pistolesi2025memristive,Xu_chaotic_2025}.
+Notwithstanding these attributes, physical reservoir computing {with SOMNs} differs significantly from algorithmic reservoir computing in the following ways: (i) SOMNs produce collective memory dynamics by virtue of their memristive elements; and (ii) {SOMN} reservoirs are dynamic networks, with non--static connectivity \cite{Xu_ijcnn2025}; (iii) {SOMN} reservoirs are constrained by Kirchhoff's electrical circuit conservation laws. {For these reasons, SOMN reservoirs cannot be described mathematically in the same way as standard algorithmic reservoir computers.
+In conventional reservoir computing, nonlinearity is typically introduced through prescribed activation functions acting on the nodes of a recurrent network with usually random, static connectivity, and performance depends on the optimisation of multiple hyperparameters.
+By contrast, SOMN reservoirs are governed not only by memristive nonlinearities, but also by Kirchhoff's circuit laws and, more generally, by the physical constraints imposed by the underlying material network and device geometry.
+Their dynamics therefore emerge from the coupled evolution of internal memory states, transport processes, and constrained network feedback, rather than from an abstract node-based update rule alone.
+In this sense, SOMNs are not simply hardware implementations of existing reservoir models, but physical systems whose native dynamics can inspire new neural-network models and extensions of the reservoir-computing paradigm \cite{pistolesi2025memristive,Xu_chaotic_2025}.}